Charles Moose: Later work

 Until 2005, Moose served as the Squadron Commander of the 113th Security Forces Squadron, D.C.
 Air National Guard, United States Air Force.
 While Moose served with that unit, he deployed to Operation Katrina and served as military liaison and adviser to the New Orleans Police Department in the wake of Hurricane Katrina.
-Moose was promoted to Lieutenant Colonel and served as the 154th Security Forces Commander in Hawaii.
+Moose was promoted to lieutenant colonel after arriving in Hawaii and served as the 154th Security Forces Commander there.

 Moose later graduated from the Honolulu Police Academy and reported for duty as one of the members of the Honolulu Police Department.
-On August 4, 2010, The Gazette reported that Moose was no longer employed at the department.
+On August 4, 2010, The Gazette reported that Moose was no longer employed at the department, having left in 2008.

 As of September 2012, Moose was retired and living in Tampa, Florida.
+He applied with the Portland Bureau of Police for the position of chief but was denied.

 Death

-Moose died at his home in Palm Harbor, Florida, on November 25, 2021, at age 68.
+Moose died at his home in Palm Harbor, Florida, on November 25, 2021, at age 68 while watching a football game on TV.